turtle-patronus/Forecasting-financial-data/README.md

 ## Companies

-It was observed that companies such as `Walt Disney` and `Philip Morris` are low risk while `Foot locker` and `MGM` are considered to be risky companies.
+Some companies were observed to have low risk while some companies had a considerably high risk.

 ![Imgur](https://i.imgur.com/DRu0lcO.png)